Jmendes42/ft_IRC/README.md

         KICK    - Eject a client from the channel
         MODE    - Change the channel's mode

+                > About -p and -s : "Both can’t be set together.
+And uppon setting one mode, the other one is automatically unset."

         INVITE  - Invite a client to an invite-only channel (mode +i) TOPIC   - Change the channel topic in a mode +t channel